mcinnes/Express-API/Readme.md

 This executes the deploy.sh file in the project root and uses your configured AWS credentials

+The URL will be displayed in the terminal after deployment

 ```bash
 npm run deploy
 ```